 An interview with Greg

-Southwest Theatre Association, National New Play Contest, Louisville Theatre Center-One Act Play Competition, Christopher Wolk Playwriting Award.
-Her plays have been presented at the following theatres: Lincoln Center-Bruno Walter Auditorium, Joseph Papp’s NY Public Theatre-Free at Three Series, Abingdon Theatre Company, Access Theatre Company, Nat Horne Theatre, The Coast Playhouse – LA, Dougherty Art Center-Austin (which burned down during the run of the show), Mary Moody Northen Theatre-Austin (didn’t burn down thank goodness), Nomad Theatre-Boulder, New Jersey Institute of Technology-Newark, NJ, and Rutgers University-New Brunswick and Newark campuses, and the Wagner Theatre in the International New Playwrights Festival.
+Southwest Theatre Association, National New Play Contest, Louisville Theatre Center One-Act Play Competition, Christopher Wolk Playwriting Award.
+Her plays have been presented at the following theatres: Lincoln Center - Bruno Walter Auditorium, Joseph Papp’s NY Public Theatre - Free at Three Series, Abingdon Theatre Company, Access Theatre Company, Nat Horne Theatre, The Coast Playhouse - LA, Dougherty Art Center - Austin (which burned down during the run of the show), Mary Moody Northen Theatre - Austin (didn’t burn down thank goodness), Nomad Theatre - Boulder, New Jersey Institute of Technology - Newark, Rutgers University - New Brunswick and Newark campuses, and the Wagner Theatre in the International New Playwrights Festival.
 She is the Director of Theatre Arts and Technology Program at NJIT in conjunction with the Rutgers-NJIT Joint Theatre Program.